carpe/scalambda/docs/docs/docs/api/create-api.md

       // use it to create a greeting greeting = s"Hello, ${inputName}!"
     } yield {
+      // place the greeting inside a response object, along with any headers that you'd like
+      // to supply.
       APIGatewayProxyResponse.WithBody(
         statusCode = 200,
         headers = Map(